ReactiveDrop/developer.reactivedrop.com/iaf-intel.md

 - `addon_name` (type `string`) - Workshop addon name if `addon` is present.

 Mission bounties award bonus points the first time a mission is completed in a participating server on any difficulty within a given time period.
 Multiple bounties overlap, and bounties with the same start time will have the same end time and should be grouped together.

+## `researchProjectsActive` (type `int`)

+This will be `1` if present.
+Tells the game client that the crafting research tab may have relevant information and should be shown.